IngeoSDK/ingeo-ios-sdk/README.md

    pod install
    ```

-## Too cool for CocoaPods?

-1. [Download](https://github.com/IngeoSDK/ingeo-ios-sdk/archive/master.zip) as zip file or clone this repository.

-2. Unzip and drag **IngeoSDK.framework** from *Framework* folder to your project.

-3. Add the following frameworks to your Xcode project (don't worry, these are dynamic
-   bindings and will not increase your app size):
-   *CoreLocation*
-   *CoreData*
-   *SystemConfiguration*

-4. Linker Settings
-   In Xcode, Go to 'Build Settings' -> 'Linking' -> 'Other Linker Flags'.
-   Enter **-ObjC**

 ## Enable Location Services

 1. In Xcode, Go to your target settings -> 'Capabilities' -> 'Background Modes'